 The Timberline trailer does it all and a bit more on top of that.
 Either plug it into a grid or make use of its solar-powered energy to enjoy all of the facilities it has to offer: hot water from the indoor shower, freshwater from the sink and shower and a large kitchen for cooking up a storm.
 It’s also made mostly from sustainable materials and makes use of energy-efficient methods.
 It’s a camping trailer designed for the energy conscious.

 Land Ark RV: Best high-ceiling travel trailer

 Not sure whether you’d rather stay in a house or a luxury camper?
 Choose both.
 Land Ark RV’s Drake model aims to cover all of the above, in a sleek and stylish camping trailer that elevates camping to a whole new level.
 Efficiently built as a high-design house, you could feasibly wake up in the morning here and forget you’re not actually in a hotel.
-It’s one that welcomes in both comfort and style, with its neutral, light wood interiors and two-storey design.
+It’s one that welcomes in both comfort and style, with its neutral, light wood interiors and two-story design.

 Best for: Not stressing about hitting your head when you wake up in the morning.

 Happier Camper sets the tone for exactly how you’ll be feeling on your next adventure: over the moon, filled to the brim with excitement and fully aware that everything you could need and more are tucked away in its unique spot around you.
 Fully equipped for the road, Happier Camper’s Traveler camping trailer is optimized for all kinds of adventures, regardless of whether you’re sightseeing or working, sleeping or cooking.